MatteP1/Relational-Reasoning/Questions.md

         contextual equivalence in this language and see some interesting examples.
         Turns out we will need logical relations...

-- What should "Comparison to Other Work and Ideas for Future Work" entail?
-  - Already have some ideas.
-Are they good?
-  - maybe merge ideas for future work and conclusion? delete chapter. expand conclusion chapter to: conclusion and ideas for future work.

 - LR model, LR, logical relation.
 Correct terminology.
   - Does it make sense to say that the LR model consists of value interpretation, expression interpretation, variable env interpretation, type env interpretation and the final LR predicate (xi, gamma |- e LR e' : t)?